a leading producer

 The use of dolomite in the construction industry

-Aggregates are very common in many applications, including the building of houses, use as a base layer for asphalt-paved roads, and in concrete and asphalt manufacturing technologies.
-Aggregates are an excellent decoration for yards and gardens.
-Fine gravel is a perfect substratum for many rock flowers and provides very effective protection against the growth of weeds among plants.
-What is the average knowledge of aggregate types?
-We are afraid it is rather scarce.
-Nobody thinks about how they have originated and where they come from.
+Aggregates are widely used in many applications, including house construction, as a base layer for asphalt roads, and in concrete and asphalt production technologies.
+Aggregates also serve as excellent decoration for yards and gardens.
+Fine gravel provides a perfect substrate for many rock plants and offers very effective protection against weed growth among vegetation.
+Aggregates are most commonly divided into natural and artificially produced types; other classification criteria include their size and origin.

-Construction aggregates:
+Construction aggregates

-Road-construction aggregates:
+Road-construction aggregates